In the Teacher Education Program you will

 Students with over a 3.0 GPA can waive their Praxis CORE scores, for the purpose of admission only.
 Students are still required to take and pass Praxis (or an equivalency exam) during the program for their teacher licensure.

 Students with under a 3.0 GPA will need to provide Praxis CORE scores or one of the authorized test substitutions.
-Click here for a list of the test substitutions and eligible test scores.
+Read a list of the test substitutions and eligible test scores.

 **If a substituted test is used, the student is still required to take the Praxis Writing exam.
-You can register here.
+Register for the Praxis Writing exam.